QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

  * is the basis for fast algorithms for solving Riccati equations

  * opens the way to constructing solutions of dynamic systems that don't come directly from an  intertemporal optimization problem

+A key tool in this lecture is the concept of an $n \times n$ **symplectic** matrix.

+A symplectic matrix has eigenvalues that occur in **reciprocal pairs**, meaning that if $\lambda_i \in (-1,1)$ is an eigenvalue, then so is $\lambda_i^{-1}$.

+This reciprocal pairs property of the eigenvalues of a matrix  is a tell-tale sign that the matrix describes the joint dynamics of a system of equations describing the **states** and **costates** that constitute   first-order necessary  conditions for solving an undiscounted linear-quadratic  infinite-horizon optimization problem.

 ## The Undiscounted LQ Dynamic Programming Problem